Others Others

 In India, battering or abusing a spouse or partner is considered a criminal offence.
 This means that in cases of domestic violence, the abuser can be sentenced to jail time and/or fined as per the many Indian laws protect children.
 In addition, the victim can file for a restraining order against the abuser.

-There are also specific laws related to child abuse.
+There are also specific laws related to child abuse laws.
 Under Indian law, anyone who beats or abuses a child under the age of 12 can be sentenced to up to three years in prison.
 If the child is between 12 and 16 years old, the abuser can be sentenced to up to seven years in prison.
 Anyone who beats or abuses a child more than 16 years old can be sentenced to 10 years in prison.

-The Indian government has made it its mission to protect children from domestic violence and abuse.
+The Indian government has made it its mission to protect children from domestic violence and child abuse laws.
 In 2013, India adopted the National Crime Records Bureau’s (NCRB) definition of Domestic Violence as ‘any incident where an individual uses physical force or power against their spouse or cohabitant with the intention of coercing them into sex.’
 This definition includes situations where one partner withholds sex, pushes, shoves, hits or kicks the other; threatens suicide; makes derogatory comments about sexual performance; refuses to provide financial support; and forbids communication with friends or family members outside of their relationship.

 According to recent data, there were over 1 million incidents of domestic violence reported in India in 2012 alone.
 It is clear that there is still work to be done in order to protect children from domestic violence.